dqian96/coding-practice/strategy.md

     * Problem can be split up into several subproblems; can combine the subproblems' solutions to solve the main problem
-    * Tautologies (i.e. the end of the longest palindromic substring must be at ONE of the string's characters) i.e. what's the LPS that ends at index i, and how can I use that to solve the LPS for index i + 1
+    * Tautologies (i.e. the end of the longest palindromic substring must be at ONE of the string's characters) i.e. what's the LPS that ends at index i, and how can I use that to solve the LPS for index i + 1 i.e. 'last' analysis; the last partition/jump/etc. can only be one of the following choices

 3. Greedy Algorithms
     * Optimization problems